BLUE HORIZON 1261

 Jasper stood up and leaned on the table.
 "I should have known something like this would happen," he grumbled, glaring at the wolf.
 "You've made promises you can't keep!"

 The captain's throat tightened at the thought of being openly challenged, but he had to fight it since the engineer was essentially correct.
 What did he know of promoting their services?
-He held a business degree, but it hadn't been of much help finding customers, despite all the recommended promotional tactics he had used.
+He held a business degree, but it hadn't been of much help finding customers, despite all the recommended marketing and promotional tactics he had used.
 He had run out of ideas and was starting to get desperate.

 "Cancel our contracts," Jasper growled, "so Jerad and I can go groveling back to Poppy with our ears down and tails tucked firmly between our legs.
 We may have to beg for our jobs back, if he's not filled our positions already."